-Today Lucy shares a first timer’s guide to Edinburgh with 11 unmissable things to do in Edinburgh during your first trip to Scotland’s capital!
+Today Lucy shares an incredible Edinburgh guide with 11 unmissable things to do in Edinburgh during your first trip to Scotland’s capital!

 Fascinating history, bags of culture, gorgeous views, delicious food and drink – Edinburgh is one of those cities with a bit of everything and my first-timer’s guide to Edinburgh has everything you should see and do during your first visit.
 The Scottish capital is just bursting with charm and it’s manageable size makes it the perfect weekend city break destination.
 So here’s our pick of 11 essential experiences that every visitor should try on their first trip to Edinburgh.